mpdehaan/jcp/README.md

 Possibly good pull requests for unimplemented features:

    * If no "--output" parameter, dump to stdout
-   * Support a "--engine" parameter to use things other than Jinja2
+   * Support a "--engine" parameter to use things other than Jinja2 (anything Python goes, shelling out to ruby for erb is cool too, I don't care!).
+Actually this should probably go by the file extension and just default to Jinja, and be explicit only when --engine is specified.
    * Support other important flags from coreutils cp, if any are desired.
    * Support extra variables from the command line via --vars "key1=value1 key2=value2"
    * Python 3 compliance